Dancing with the Stars (American TV series) season 24: Scoring chart

-Highest and lowest scoring performances

-The best and worst performances in each dance according to the judges' 40-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 40-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Julianne Hough, Bruno Tonioli.

 Week 1: First Dances/400th Episode Week

-The couples danced the cha-cha-cha, quickstep, salsa, tango, or Viennese waltz.
 Couples are listed in the order they performed.

 Week 2: First Elimination

-The couples performed one unlearned dance.
-The foxtrot, jazz, jive, and paso doble were introduced.
-Couples are listed in the order they performed.
+The couples performed one unlearned dance, and are listed in the order they performed.

 Due to an injury, Maksim Chmerkovskiy was unable to perform, so Heather Morris performed with Alan Bersten instead.

 Week 3: Vegas Night

 The couples performed one unlearned dance that paid tribute to the sights and sounds of Las Vegas.
-The Charleston and samba were introduced.
 Couples are listed in the order they performed.

 For the second consecutive week, Heather Morris performed with Alan Bersten.

 Week 4: Most Memorable Year Night

 The couples performed one unlearned dance to celebrate the most memorable year of their lives.
-Contemporary, rumba, and waltz were introduced.
 Couples are listed in the order they performed.

 For the third consecutive week, Heather Morris again danced with Alan Bersten.